-The Maltese belongs to the small and toy dog breed group.
-They're hypoallergenic so would suit a family that suffers with allergies as they shed very little.
+The Maltese belong to the small and toy dog breed group.
+They're hypoallergenic so would suit a family that suffers from allergies as they shed very little.
 They have a wonderful and loving temperament.
-Willing to show affection all day and the aim to please their owners, they're great with commands and easy to train.
+Willing to show affection all day and they aim to please their owners, they're great with commands and easy to train.
 They have a gentle nature and docile and fearless approach to life.
 They're highly intelligent and easy-going.
 More than happy to chill in their bed as well as a long country walk.
 This dog breed suits most people and families.
 A good well-rounded dog breed of choice.

 They measure in height around 21-25 cm for Males and 20-23 cm for Females.
 Weight, they weigh typically 3-4 kg for Male and same for Females.